IEEE-MSIT/website/ProductRequirementDetails.md

 Reduces manual workload on Execom/admins.
 Demonstrates your society’s embrace of modern AI, aligning with Gen Z and tech enthusiast expectations.
 Supports accessibility and inclusivity with language options and context-aware responses.
+10. Admin Dashboard

+Role-based content management for all dynamic blocks (events, hackathons, images, member info).

+Image and document upload for events and hackathons.

+Full moderation controls for gallery/carousels.

+Analytics and feedback tools.

+Scalable and secure backend.

 Visual Design & Branding
 Luxury, professional theme using IEEE-approved fonts (including elegant serif for headers).